fnands/fnands.github.io/_posts/2024-01-02-pansharpening-intro-python.md

 As might be expected, the largest differences occur where colours change quickly (i.e. high gradient).
-This is because the lower resolution sensor wil naturally average the colour information in a pixel, so the sharpness that we add to it doesn't perfectly correspond to the averaged out colour information.
+This is because the lower resolution sensor will naturally average the colour information in a pixel, so the sharpness that we add to it doesn't perfectly correspond to the averaged out colour information.

 ## Conclusions